 The program, packed with cultural immersion, projects, and volunteering, kept them very busy.

-Among some of the activities, to have a first-hand experience of the impact of their projects, the group covered 4 out of 12 km, a partial TPA* Bronze hike, along the fauna and flora rich Vista Trail in Mont Rochelle Nature Reserve in Franschhoek.
+Among some of the activities, to have a first-hand experience of the impact of their projects, the group covered 4 out of 12 km, a partial The President's Award Bronze hike, along the fauna and flora rich Vista Trail in Mont Rochelle Nature Reserve in Franschhoek.
 They were led by one of our guides who take youth on environmental educational hikes, outings, and involved in many of the Biosphere’s projects.
 The hike allowed them to see the vast contrast in environment that the youth who go on the TPA hikes experience and live in.
 Two of the students and a teacher, familiar with the European run Award Program in Luxembourg, knew the hard work and dedication that goes into completing The President’s Award Program and the positive impact that it has on its participants.

 Other activities involved, a visit to the Bonnie People’s Project, the Breede Centre, and a very special tour of Mandela’s House at Drakenstein Correctional Facility – an outing the youth of Care Career Connections have experienced yearly.